AlexeyMatveev686/office-js-api/Enumerations/DrawingVertAlign.md

 ## Example

-This example sets vertical aligment for a drawing object
+This example sets vertical alignment for a drawing object

 ```javascript
 oDrawing.SetVerAlign("page", "top");